saeyslab/nichenetr/vignettes/circos.md

 As gene set of interest, we consider the genes of which the expression is possibly affected due to communication with other cells.

-Because we here want to investigate how fibroblasts and endothelial cells regulate the expression of p-EMT genes in malignant cells, we will use the p-EMT gene set defined by Puram et al. as gene set of interset and use all genes expressed in malignant cells as background of genes.
+Because we here want to investigate how CAFs and endothelial cells regulate the expression of p-EMT genes in malignant cells, we will use the p-EMT gene set defined by Puram et al. as gene set of interset and use all genes expressed in malignant cells as background of genes.

 ``` r